Visiting in Spring Overview

 Let an experienced guide lead you up to Blue Glacier on a 5-day, Hoh River Traverse guided backpacking trip.
 With all the appropriate gear and delicious backcountry meals provided, you can rest easy knowing that you are in good hands, as your safety is the company’s main priority.

 - Distance: 26 miles

 - Days to complete: 4

-Backpacking to Enchanted Valley is world-class—named Enchanted Valley for a reason, as it’s thick, fern-covered rainforest is full with life and wisdom, enchanting all who travel through.
-This area is called the “Valley of 10,000 Waterfalls”, so it is extraordinary in the spring, when the waterfalls are at their peak flow.
+Backpacking to Enchanted Valley is world-class—named Enchanted Valley for a reason, as its thick, fern-covered rainforest is full of life and wisdom, enchanting all who travel through.
+This area is called the “Valley of 10,000 Waterfalls”, so it is extraordinary in the spring when the waterfalls are at their peak flow.
 The trail takes you through dense, old-growth forest, scattered with waterfalls, to wide-open views, colored with wildflowers; and the elevation gain is very moderate, letting you enjoy the scenery without your legs or lungs screaming for a break.
-There are many backcountry campsites along the Quinault River—O’Neill Creek, at 6.7 miles and finally Enchanted Valley, at 13.2 miles.
-Highlights along the route include the wild Quinault River, Chimney Peak, Quinault Rainforest and Anderson Glacier.
+There are many backcountry campsites along the Quinault River—O’Neill Creek, at 6.7 miles, and finally Enchanted Valley, at 13.2 miles.
+Highlights along the route include the wild Quinault River, Chimney Peak, Quinault Rainforest, and Anderson Glacier.